Aiden English: Bio

 In WWE NXT, English combined forces with Simon Gotch to form The Vaudevillians, a throwback tandem determined to prove their pure manliness at the expense of teams such as The Lucha Dragons and Blake & Murphy.
 The Vaudevillians’ moxie paid off when they defeated Blake & Murphy at NXT Takeover: Brooklyn to capture the NXT Tag Team Championship.

 After English spent some time belting out Acapellas to sing the praises of The Bulgarian Brute and ensuring that every day is Rusev Day, he and Rusev suffered through a losing streak due to several weeks of miscommunication during their matches, and The Drama King savagely attacked his tag team partner on an episode of SmackDown LIVE, seemingly declaring that he’s done sharing the spotlight and that he’ll once again be performing as a solo act.
 As someone who cleary loves the sound of his own voice, English has even tried his hand at commenatry after joining the 205 Live broadcast team.

-Whether relishing his time alone in the spotlight as a singles competitor or competing in the tag team ranks on SmackDown LIVE, English is always up for a scrap to demonstrate his old-school grit.
+Whether relishing his time alone in the spotlight as a singles competitor or competing in the tag team ranks, English is always up for a scrap to demonstrate his old-school grit.